markdmillerjr/markdmillerjr.github.io/projects/concepts.md

 <a href="Docking-Battery Mechanism M-1 Analysis.pdf">Docking-Battery Mechanism Analysis</a>

 With distributing the force among four cables and levers, along with having a longer moment arm connected to the cable, the required force on the cross member to actuate the system is pretty reasonable.
 To connect the aircraft together, a max torque of 13oz-in is required in the arms and approximately 2.4 lbs-force in the cables.
 Assuming a factor of safety of 1.5 and rounding up equates to a max tension of 4 lbs-force or about 18 newtons.
-The Actuonix L12-R Micro Linear Servo was chosen with a gearing of 100:1 to ensure plenty of force to withstand wind gusts.
+The Actuonix L12-R Micro Linear Servo was chosen with a gearing of 100:1 which provides 42 newtons of force to ensure plenty of force to withstand wind gusts.

 <a href="https://www.actuonix.com/assets/images/datasheets/ActuonixL12Datasheet.pdf">Linear Actuator</a>